rizoom/base-org-web/README.md

 2. Create a new branch for your changes.

 3. Update the `web/apps/web/src/data/ecosystem.json` with your project information.
+All fields are required.
 Each entry should follow this format:

    ```json
    {